nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### NRIC
 NRIC is a unique identifier given to all Singaporeans.
-* NRIC is case-insensitive
+* NRIC is case-insensitive.
 * The structure of the NRIC should be `@XXXXXXX#`, where:
     * `@` is a letter that can be "S", "T", "F", "G", "M"
     * `XXXXXXX` is a 7-digit serial number
     * `#` is a letter from A to Z
-* There is no cross validation of birthdate against NRIC (There are no checks for the birth year in first 2 digits of NRIC)
+* There is no cross validation of birthdate against NRIC (There are no checks for the birth year in first 2 digits of NRIC).

 ### Index
 Indexes are natural numbers (numbers used for counting) that are used for numbering persons in a list.
-* An index must be a positive integer (E.g. 1, 2, 3, …​)
+* An index must be a positive integer (E.g. 1, 2, 3, …​).

 ### Phone number
 The phone number of a person.